mreider/taqueria/README.md

 # taqueria

-A sample app for ordering burritos, and sending OTLP signals to Dynatrace
+A sample app for ordering 🌮 or 🌯 & sending OTLP signals to Dynatrace